-But what about those patients that have no choice to spend their holidays in the hospital?
-You’ve met these patients as a professional med traveler.
-Sure, you may be losing out on your holiday spirit when you're scheduled to work a holiday shift, but patients are also missing out on their holiday fun, and to make matters worse, their holiday feast comes from a cafeteria.
-The bottom line is patients notice you—and they're happy you're there with them.
+But what about patients that have no choice but to spend their holidays in the hospital?
+It might not exactly be your first choice to work a holiday shift, but patients are also missing out on the fun, and they appreciate that you're there to spend the time with them.

 Each holiday, nurses and allied health professionals sacrifice a little more to go the extra mile for their patients.
 As you may know from personal experience, many nurses and other healthcare staff put in full or extended shifts to care for patients who are spending their holiday time in the hospital, clinic, or other medical facility providing care.
-The lives of a medical team are dedicated to helping others, and that means 365 days a year, 24 hours a day, seven days a week.
+The lives of a medical team are dedicated to helping others, no matter the date.

 A traveler’s gift to perm staff

-If you're a travel nurse working during the holidays, or a traveling medical professional in another division, you might be filling in for perm staff.
-You have an advantage of working where you want and when you want all year, so sometimes taking on that holiday shift for a staff nurse is a trade-off.
-Think of it this way: You're helping perm staff take time off to spend with their families over the holidays, and in return, you get the privilege of quality time with your patients, making everyone's holiday extra holly and jolly.
+If you're a travel nurse or allied health traveler working during the holidays, you might be filling in for perm staff.
+You have the advantage of working where you want and when you want all year, so sometimes taking on that holiday shift for a staff nurse is a trade-off.
+Think of it this way: you're helping perm staff take time off to spend with their families over the holidays.
+In return, you get the privilege of quality time with your patients, making everyone's holiday extra holly and jolly.

 As cheesy as it sounds, a positive attitude goes a long way to helping your patients feel happy and cared for when they're unwell and missing out on the festivities of the season.
-When you give off that holly jolly vibe, your patients feel it, and they’ll be inspired to make most of the season with you while you're there.
+When you give off that cheerful vibe, your patients feel it, and they’ll be inspired to make the most of the season with you while you're there.

 Celebrate what matters to you

-By changing the ways you think about where you spend your time and energy, you can shift your holiday spirit into something much more and give back.
+By changing the ways you think about where you spend your time and energy, you can shift your holiday spirit into something much more and give back to people who need it most.
 And isn’t that truly what the holidays are all about?

-Life happens unexpectedly and some of that can include illness or accidents.
+Life happens unexpectedly, including illness or accidents.
 Medical care is essential.
 Hospitals are essential.
 You are essential.
-And so, these crucial needs must be met, day or night, holiday or not, even when everyone else is cozy on the couch, sipping drinks, and sharing stories with their loved ones.
+And so, these crucial needs must be met, day or night, holiday or not.